Spray paint takes around 10-30 minutes to dry to touch, 1-4 hours to dry enough between coats, and 12-72 hours to cure (dry fully).

 - Open all doors in the room

 - Set the air conditioner on blow or fan.

-To reduce the humidity, you can use a dehumidifier.
-All you need to do is plug in and turn on the dehumidifier.
-The device will suck in and trap moisture in the air while releasing cool dry air.
-The good thing about this method is you can use it with any other method.
+The dehumidifier will suck in and trap moisture in the air while releasing cool dry air.
+You can use this method with any other method.

 Here are some other tips you can use: